What is a hybrid backup?

-Figure 2 delineates how hybrid clouds compare to public and private clouds.
-Interestingly, hybrid backup configurations can include cloud and non-cloud storage elements, as seen in Figure 1.
-Cloud backups can be to a single cloud or multiple clouds, depending on user requirements.
+Figure 2 delineates how hybrid clouds compare with public and private clouds.
+Interestingly, hybrid backup configurations can include cloud and noncloud storage elements, as seen in Figure 1.
+Cloud backups can be deployed to a single cloud or multi-cloud environment, depending on user requirements.

-Hybrid clouds can also be heterogeneous or homogeneous.
-The former employs multiple clouds from different vendors, whereas the latter is typically a package from a single vendor that bundles one or more clouds, plus additional technology -- such as NAS appliances or security software -- that facilitates ease of administration, monitoring, security and DR.
+Hybrid clouds can also be either heterogeneous or homogeneous.
+The former employs multiple cloud storage options from different vendors.
+The latter is typically a package from a single vendor that bundles one or more clouds, plus additional technology -- such as NAS appliances or security software -- that facilitates ease of administration, monitoring, security and DR.

 Homogeneous clouds are generally easier to manage because the user is dealing with only one vendor.
 Conversely, this same benefit can be a limitation if it causes vendor lock-in, which can make it difficult and costly to leave that vendor.

-Heterogeneous clouds can be more challenging to build, but because no single vendor is used, organizations can have greater control over their decisions regarding cloud vendors, backup architectures and services being used.
+Heterogeneous clouds can be more challenging to build.
+However, because no single vendor is used, organizations have greater control over their decisions regarding cloud vendors, backup architectures and the services used.

 Which backup strategy is right for you?

-As noted earlier, the backup process should be defined with policies and procedures.
-Choosing the right backup strategy should be part of these policies and procedures.
+The backup process should be defined with policies and procedures.
+Choosing the right backup strategy is part of these policies and procedures.
 A data lifecycle management policy and data management policy can also specify one or more backup strategies.

-Companion strategies should address retrieving, recovering and reconstituting backed-up data so it can be put into production.
-Whether the backup strategy must address local backup, access to remote servers, regulatory and standards compliance, data protection measures or support for business continuity, hybrid backup has been shown to be cost-effective, secure, flexible and easy to manage.
+Companion strategies should address retrieving, recovering and reconstituting backed-up data so that it can be put into production.
+Overall, a backup strategy must address a range of issues, including local backups, access to remote servers, regulatory and standards compliance, data protection measures, and support for business continuity.
+Hybrid backup has been shown to be cost-effective, secure, flexible and easy to manage in all these areas.